hybras/hybras.github.io/content/posts/2020-1-18-Asciicast-Hugo-Shortcodes/index.md

 </p>
 ```

 Note that I am defying the asciinema docs, placing the `defer`red script in `<head>`, instead of at the end of `<body>`.
 Because I am checking if `.Param "asciicast"` is set, make to sure to include `asciicast: true` in either your front matter, or site-wide in your config.
-This makes sure the assets are only loaded when needed.
+This ensures the assets are only loaded when needed.
 I included the css and js in my `<head>` like so:

 ```html
 {{ if .Param "asciicast" }}